 Have all the details ready and at your fingertips.
 Don't call until you have the purchase date, purchase amount, seller ID, item listing, arrival date, and the make and model of the item right there in front of you.
 Your ability to quickly, confidently, and factually answer any and all questions will go a long way toward success.

 State unequivocally that you did not receive what you paid for.
-Say something definitive like, "The item was clearly defective when it arrived and it is nonfunctional at this time" or "I did not receive the item that I saw pictured in the listing."
+Say something definitive like, "The item was clearly defective when it arrived, and it is nonfunctional at this time," or "I did not receive the item that I saw pictured in the listing."

 State your willingness to make an exchange in lieu of a refund.
 Credit card issuers don't generally deal in exchanges.
 They're in the business of deciding to credit you back.
-But they tend to look more favorably on buyers who say things like "I'd be totally happy with an exchange!
-All I want is to get what I paid for at the price I already paid!"
+But they tend to look more favorably on buyers who say things like, "I'd be totally happy with an exchange, All I want is to get what I paid for at the price I already paid."

 The Bottom Line

 Be cool, calm, and collected.
 Don't get angry or emotional.
-Just let the card issuer know that you want a refund or an exchange because you didn't get what you were expecting to receive and fairly believe you're owed.
+Just let the card issuer know that you want a refund or an exchange because you didn't get what you were expecting to receive and what you fairly believe you're owed.